Documentation

 The turbulent flow quantities are matched with the values specified for the Initial Conditions and are thus not required as inputs.

-The pressure outlet boundary condition defines an outflow condition based on the flow pressure (P) at the outlet.
-This is usually used when there is a flow rate (or velocity), or a higher pressure assigned at the inlet.
+The pressure outlet boundary condition defines an outflow condition based on the flow pressure

-All relevant unknown flow quantities e.g. temperature in case of compressible flow, and other quantities including turbulence, are calculated from the interior of the domain with gradients of the quantities fixed to zero value.
+All relevant unknown flow quantities, e.g., temperature in case of compressible flow, and other quantities, including turbulence, are calculated from the interior of the domain with gradients of the quantities fixed to zero value.

 The pressure values at the inlet and the outlet can be assigned using the following types:

-The total pressure expression, defined by velocity vector U and density \(\rho\):
+The total pressure expression, defined by velocity vector

 Correct dependencies should be chosen.
 In this case, the uploaded file contains values that are dependent on time only.